AbhilashAynipully/BankCustomerChurnPredictor/README.md

 - A checkbox : for displaying the number of rows and columns in the data and displaying the first ten rows of data
 - Display the most correlated variables to Exit and conclusions
 - A checkbox : for displaying the individual plots showing the customer exit levels for each correlated variable
+- A checkbox : for displaying the individual variable distribution
+- A checkbox : for displaying the correlation and PPS analysis of variables

 ![page2](documentation/page2.png)